dxamima/dxamima.github.io/README.md

 # website
-Welcome to the repository of damima.im!
+Welcome to home of my website source code

-In this repository, there is the source code of my personal website, [damima.im](https://damima.im)
+In this repository, there is the source code of my personal website, https://kutt.it/dxamima

 # Contributing
 Before contributing, you are required to read [CONTRIBUTING.MD](https://github.com/damimaa/damima.im/blob/main/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/damimaa/damima.im/blob/main/CODE_OF_CONDUCT.md)